 (b) The Minister shall publish in the Gazette notice of the appointment of each member.

-[(2), (3) repealed]
+[(2), (3) deleted]

 (4) In the event of a vacancy occurring in the office of any member, the Governor may, on the nomination of the Minister, appoint another person to be a member in his stead for the unexpired portion of the term of his office.